Skip to Content

 For example, researchers studied 6,931 employees at an asbestos cement plant in New Orleans.
 The study found long-term exposure was linked to higher rates of lung cancer and mesothelioma among employees at the plant.

 Cement sheets imported from other countries may still contain asbestos, which continues to put individuals at risk.
+But new asbestos regulations banning chrysotile asbestos will hopefully end this practice in the near future.

 List of Asbestos Cement Sheets